 Rene Pozniak Team Leader, Youth Delegation

 Rene has worked as a Jewish Studies teacher, primarily with Matric students, for 23 years at King David Linksfield Highschool.
 She went on a course of the Holocaust and Anti-semitism at Yad Vashem, and became totally immersed in these two subjects.
 After attending several courses after this, she went on the MOTL in 1994 as a participant.
 The experience totally altered the course of her life, and lead to a passion to ensure that this opportunity become a permanent fixture on the South African Jewish calendar.
 She is now involved in the Johannesburg Holocaust & Genocide Centre as an education specialist.

 Kim is the Project Manager at the Johannesburg Holocaust & Genocide Centre.
 She completed her undergraduate degree at Brown University, USA, and Masters degree at Imperial College London, UK.
-This is her fifth time participating on the March of the Living.
+She has participated on the March of the Living five times.
 Kim is a third generation survivor of the Holocaust: her grandfather and granduncle were both saved by Oskar Schindler.